What is BRC?

 • In August 2018, the eighth version was published, and as of February 1, 2019, version eight of the BRC Food is in effect.

-• More and news about BRC can be found on the official BRC .
+• More information and about BRC can be found on the official BRC website.

 BRC 8 Food Safety Culture